Emory-HITI/Niffler/README.md

 ## app-layer

-The scanner utilization tool is developed in Java, whereas the scripts such as scanner clock calibration are developed in Javascript.
+In the app-layer, the scanner utilization tool is developed in Java, whereas the scripts such as scanner clock calibration are developed in Javascript.